-A person's handwriting, they say, speaks volumes about his personality and behavior.
-And it is generally agreed that having a good handwriting lends a nice and positive feeling to the material that you read, along with creating awe for the person who possesses the skill.
-But people whose handwriting looks almost as good as printed matter are very few.
+But people whose handwriting looks as good as printed matter are very few.
 While most of people have a legible, neat handwriting, there are some whose handwriting look as if a scared chicken was let loose and ran all over the paper.
 Their handwriting is hardly legible and sticks out like a sore thumb on the page.
 Is your handwriting something like that?

-The thing is that handwriting skills are developed at an early age which involve learning motor skills, hand to eye coordination, maintenance of a good posture, and hand positioning.
-Once these skills are acquired in childhood they become ingrained in our minds and good handwriting becomes a natural thing that does not need to be forced.
-Childhood is the right time to improve one's handwriting skills.
-However, if good handwriting is not developed in childhood and one becomes set in his/her ways, it is rather difficult (if not impossible) to change the entire structure of one's handwriting.
+However, if good handwriting is not developed in childhood and once its set, it is difficult to change one's handwriting.
 Improving an adult's handwriting would involve making the writing more legible, increasing writing speed and fluency, and learning how to grasp the pen in the correct position.
 The following are some ways of improving your handwriting.

 Identify The Problem